 The islands of Waya, Wayasewa, Naviti and Nanuya islands are amongst the best options in the Yasawa Chain.
 They all give access to fantastic snorkeling spots, where snorkelers can easily encounter sharks (especially at Moyia Reef, off Kuata island) and manta rays (notably in the Manta Ray Passage, between Naviti and Drawaqa islands).

-Other exciting snorkeling hotspots in Fiji are the Namena Marine Reserve (which lies between Fiji two main islands, Viti Levu and Vanua Levu), Rainbow Reef (a wall of soft corals, located on Vanua Levu south coast), and the Great Astrolabe Reef, one of the world’s longest barrier reefs, stretching for over 65km around Kadavu island.
+Other exciting snorkeling hotspots in Fiji are the Namena Marine Reserve, which lies between Fiji’s two main islands, Viti Levu and Vanua Levu.
+The Rainbow Reef is a wall of soft corals, located on Vanua Levu south coast.
+The Great Astrolabe Reef is one of the world’s longest barrier reefs, stretching for over 65km around Kadavu island.